Imagine having loads of people who need and want your products or services coming to YOU.

 But how do you actually accomplish it with that kind of mind-blowing competition, especially if you’ve got no traffic, no money, and no idea where to start?

-The answer is by optimizing your content so that it gets served up to the right people at the right time.
+The answer is by optimizing your content for search engines so that it gets served up to the right people at the right time.

 Here’s why SEO is important: